ward4mutualaid-data/w4madata/setup.md

 You can now run `git branch` which will show you a list of branches that you have interacted with.
 So in this case it will have `main` and whatever your new branch is, and your new branch will be selected.
 So if you ever need to check which branch you're on, you can always run `git branch`.
 To switch to another branch, say `main` for example, use `git checkout main`.

 Make your first edits.
 Making sure _your branch_ is checked out, open up any file in your editor and make some simple changes.
 Save the file and return to the terminal and type `git status`.
-You'll see the name of the file you edited.
+You'll see the name of the file you edited shown in red.
 Type `git diff` and it will show you exactly what changes you made.
+Git thinks of everything in terms of adding lines and deleting lines.
+So if you modify a line of code, it will appear as a deletion of the old line (indicated by a red minus sign), and creation of the new line (indicated by a green plus sign.)

 Keep editing your files until you are happy\* with them.
 For example, you might edit some of the js files in  `src/app`.
 You'll notice that your browser will refresh every time you make a save to a file.
 This allows you to preview your changes instantaneously.

 Run `git status` and `git diff` one more time to confirm you're happy with your changes, and then type `git add .` (note the period is needed).
 Run `git status` again and you'll see the files are now written in green.
 This means they are "staged" to be committed.
 That's what `git add .` did.
+You can also choose to add a single file with `git add just_this_file.js`.
+For example if you're only ready to commit one file.
 Finally run `git commit -m "hey it's my first commit wooo"`.

 Run `git log` and you'll see your commit added to the history.
 (Type `q` to exit from the git log).
 Next push your commit to the repo.
 Note that we are at no risk of overwriting anyone else's work, because we are pushing to _your branch_.
 So neither the main branch nor anyone else's development branches will be impacted.
-Go ahead and run `git push --set-upstream origin your_branch_name`.
-The `-u ...` tells git to create a remote version of your branch, and you will only need to include the `-u ...` this one time.
+Go ahead and run `git push --set-upstream origin my_new_branch`.
+The `--set-upstream ...` tells git to create a remote version of your branch.
+You will only need to include the `--set-upstream ...` this one time.
 The `git push` pushes your commit to that remote branch.
 To push subsequent commits after this one, you can just say `git push`.

 From our Github page, open the dropdown list of branches, and you'll see yours listed there now: